CECIL ARTHUR REGINALD BOLTON

 Killed in action 21st March 1918

-Remembered on Pozieres Memorial, Panel 76 and 77, Pozieres, Departement de la Somme, Picardie, France.
-Not remembered on Radcliffe on Trent War Memorial.
+Commemorated on Pozieres Memorial, Panel 76 and 77, Pozieres, Departement de la Somme, Picardie, France.
+Not Commemorated on Radcliffe on Trent War Memorial.

-Living at 10 Winfield Place, All Saints, Leeds with father Joe, a joiner and carpenter, mother Sarah and five siblings: Adelaide (16), Fred (14), grocer’s errand boy, Clara 12, Mabel 8 and Oswald 6.
+Age 3 living at 10 Winfield Place, All Saints, Leeds with father Joe, a joiner and carpenter, mother Sarah and five siblings: Adelaide 16, Fred 14, grocer’s errand boy, Clara 12, Mabel 8 and Oswald 6.

 On September 6th 1911 Cecil’s father Joe, still a clerk of works for the council, was killed in a motor cycle accident.
 His death certificate states that he died in Mansfield Accident Hospital from ‘Injuries accidentally received by being thrown from a Motor Cycle owing to a wheel coming off a side car due to a fault in the axle of the wheel’.
 An inquest was held on 8th September 1911.